 In this article, we’ll discuss ways you can improve your user journey to deliver better customer experience and power your business forward.

 Providing a smooth voice search experience

 Small companies have an advantage - by testing and identifying profitable queries, they can focus on getting ahead of larger businesses.
-That’s why it’s important to focus on smaller benefit-oriented searches by rethinking the website interface and optimising them with long-tail keywords.
+That’s why it’s important to focus on smaller benefit-oriented searches by rethinking the website interface and optimising it with long-tail keywords.

 This makes it more likely for smaller companies to reach and maintain position 0.
 Position 0 is the first result, often displayed in the answer box above the other organic results.
-Although Google is still experimenting with position 0 results - whether they’re answer boxes, knowledge graphs or Voice Assistant results - search engines’ recent investment in voice search suggests this shift is here to stay.
+Although Google is still experimenting with position 0 results - whether they’re answer boxes, knowledge graphs or Voice Assistant results - search engines’ constant investment in voice search suggests this shift is here to stay.